To create a solution based on TPSDK a handful of elements are needed - each responsible for dedicated tasks:

 It also helps a developer via various Android Intent services such as:

 - Performing a login on behalf of the calling application

 - Showing an information page on behalf of the calling application

-Trimble Precision SDK for Android
+Trimble Precision SDK for Android and iOS

 Next to the pure API the SDK ships with an additional wrapper layer called

 facade to demonstrate how to utilize TPSDK effectively and with only few lines of code.